WordPress Security Checklist: A Complete and Practical Guide to Safeguard Your Website

 Restricting access to these files ensures only authorized people can view or modify them.

-WordPress security is not that complicated if you apply it one by one.
+WordPress security is not complicated if you apply it one step at a time.
 The 24 steps covered in this guide address the most common vulnerabilities and attacks.
-Start securing each of them, as they can all be done in a single sitting.
-Consult a professional WordPress development company if you need help with security implementation.
+Start securing your site with these steps, as they can all be completed in a single sitting.
+Consult a professional WordPress development company if you need help implementing security.

-The investment you make in security now helps prevent a breach later.
-Your website represents your business online, and protecting it should be a big priority.
+The investment you make in security now helps prevent breaches later.
+Your website represents your business online, so protecting it should be a top priority.
 Start implementing these security measures today.
 Begin with the basics and work your way through the checklist.
 Most WordPress owners can secure their entire site within a week by following this guide.

 Remember that security is an ongoing process.
 Stay informed about new threats and monitor your site regularly.
 With these practices, your WordPress website will be much safer and more resilient to attacks.